Nikis14/Rus_summarizer/README.md

 4) RuSBERT (pretrained model from DeepPavlov lib).
 5) MlSBERT (self-trained model using Sentence BERT for English).

+The research showed that the best algorithm for summarization is <b>"Mixed"</b> (based on the union of TextRank algorithm and MlSBERT_KMeans).

 All algorithms are in the folder "Summarizers".